Focus Folders

 However, it's always better to use a map for this purpose because the notes could be located anywhere and you can provide additional context and structure for the links that can't be done with folders.

-The main difference is that notes within a folder can only be located there since a note file can't exist in multiple folders.
-On the other hand, with a map, any note can appear in many maps so there's so much more flexibility.
+The main difference is that notes within a folder can ONLY be located there since a note file can't exist in multiple folders.
+On the other hand, with a map, any note can appear in many maps so there's much more flexibility.

 Kinds of focus